How to create a Zendesk workflow to prioritize tickets from important customers (2026)

 Getting your queue under control

-Building a structured Zendesk workflow to prioritize tickets from important customers is one of the best things you can do to scale your support operations.
-By using Zendesk's native tools, you can create a much more organized process and ensure your most valuable customers get the excellent support they expect.
+Building a structured Zendesk workflow to prioritize tickets from important customers is one of the smartest ways to scale your support operations.
+By using Zendesk's impressive native tools, you can create a highly organized process and ensure your most valuable customers receive the top-tier support Zendesk is known for.

-Ready to see what intelligent automation can do for your queue?
-Explore how eesel AI's Triage tool can bring smarter, automated prioritization to your Zendesk workflow.
+Ready to see how intelligent automation can complement your team?
+Explore how eesel AI's Triage tool can bring even more automated prioritization to your Zendesk workflow.

 Frequently asked questions